 This year, on the 26th of April 2014, our ever first Kingsday was celebrated, which I obviously couldn’t miss.
 I stayed in Holland specifically to be able to attend these festivities.

-I woke up early in the morning, and excited I put on my orange leggings and orange top.
+I woke up early in the morning and excitedly put on my orange leggings and orange top.
 For those who don’t know, the last name of the Dutch royal family is ‘of Orange’, therefore during this national day the streets are coloured orange by people dressing up in this colour.
 The same tradition takes place when the Dutch national football team has to play in the European or World championships.

 During Kingday, the centre of Amsterdam is literally packed.
 The main characteristic of this festival is the flea market.
 Days in advance, the streets are full of signs saying certain places will be occupied.
-Loads of people go out and sell their old possessions such as books, but also a lót of food.
+Loads of people go out and sell their old possessions such as books, but also a lót of food is sold.

 Contrary to most other national festivals, Kingsday isn’t celebrated for a better reason than the king’s birthday.
 No glorious revolution or liberation took place on this day.
 People are literally just celebrating, partying and having a flea market.

-My mum was one of the people selling things on the streets, she had quite a few books for sale but spent most of her time selling homemade pies, quiche, caipirinhas and other drinks.
-I never knew that she had such a trading instinct, but she seems to be completely in her element.
+My mum was one of the people selling things on the streets this year, she had quite a few books for sale but spent most of her time selling homemade pies, quiche, caipirinhas and other drinks.
+I never knew that she had such a trading instinct, but she seemed to be completely in her element.
 She talked to everyone walking by and I think she did very good business!

 My boyfriend and I started our morning by checking out her spot and eating some apple pie for breakfast.
 Kingsday is not a day that you can be concerned with your diet, everyone sells home-made cakes and drinks and restaurants have stalls with cheap food outside.
 Therefore, my boyfriends’ aim of the day was to eat as much as possible, and mine to buy as many books as possible.
 I must say, he completed his goal much better than I did, as most people would get rid of only their old, probably least favourite, books.
 Nevertheless, walking around with a mission, and checking everybody’s stalls out was incredibly fun.